-\succ No specific limitations on data sharing
+[No specific limitations on data sharing]

+This project will not produce sensitive human personal data [mention which part of the project if necessary] and will not necessitate specific limitations on data sharing.
 We do not anticipate that this study will generate patentable data or proprietary data that would need protection.